shvilam/LocalCacheLoader/README.md

     Help is needed!

-    Help is needed for the NetStream loader it doesnt have the optimal soltion it first save the file to local disc and then play. it will be perfect if i could baffer the stream and in end create file out of it.
+    Help is needed for the NetStream loader it doesnt have the optimal soltion it first save the file to local disc and then play. it will be perfect if it could baffer the stream and in end create file out of it.

 p.s
 Tt is obligatory to use a Factory class to generate the local loader classes.